info442-spr22/g-team/Testing-Plan.md

 ## Defect Management
 If any defects are found, developers should include a screenshot of the error message and a specific description of the module where the defect can be found.
+Any defects will be documented and messaged to each team member in the group chat.
+It will also be documented as an issue (opened when one is found).
 Developers then will include reference of where in the requirements and specification does the defect locate to help understand the defect.
 Then developers should categorize the defect, refer to the milestones & tasks in order to review documents, example code, and tutorials to troubleshoot.

+To report defects:
+- Screenshot error
+- OS version
+- Expected result
+- Actual result
+- Report as issue on Github